The link between your vagus nerve, gut health, mental wellbeing...and 'poop doping'

 The reason our bodies create inflammation is to keep us safe from bacterial and viral invaders or anything that should not enter the body.
 When someone develops chronic inflammation, it can lead to several autoimmune diseases and other issues.

 - Chrones disease

 - Heart and cardiovascular disease

 It is not well known that our mood is primarily affected by our gut health!
 There are many serotonin receptors located in the gut.
 Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating several other vital areas.

-Roughly 95% of our serotonin is produced in the gastrointestinal tract, which is lined with a hundred million nerve cells, or neurons, it makes sense that the inner workings of your digestive system don't just help you digest food, but also guide our emotions.
+Roughly 95% of your serotonin is produced in the gastrointestinal tract, which is lined with a hundred million nerve cells, or neurons, it makes sense that the inner workings of your digestive system don't just help you digest food, but also guide your emotions.

 The VN is the direct link between the brain and the gut microbiome, making it the most critical communication pathway regarding digestion, nutrient status, and the ever-changing population of bacteria, viruses, yeast, parasites, and worms that live within the digestive tracts.

 "When someone says that they have a gut feeling, that is due to the Vagus nerve."

 If we can keep our gut healthy by getting the right bacteria, and creating the perfect conditions, then our Vagus nerve should be able to operate to its optimum level.

 Which foods should we or shouldn't we eat?